Labeling as a subcontractor vs an Employee

 We all hope that having employees will help us better succeed in our business.
-Whether it’s in production, sales or admin, if done right, the proper team of employees can make all the difference in the world.
+Whether it’s in production, sales or admin, the proper team of employees can make all the difference in the world.

 However, many small business owners are often wary of the costs and extra paperwork to bring on an ‘employee’ in the business and try to cut corners.
 Terms such as SUTA, FUTA, FICA and Workers Compensation will often times scare the employer into making a decision that devastates their business.

 The reality is that this can be a very dangerous practice and the IRS continues to crack down on small business owners treating employees like sub-contractors.
-The IRS consistently warns taxpayers that if they are caught paying ‘employees’ as ‘sub-contractors’, they will pay stiff penalties on top of the taxes and interest owing for payroll withholdings that should have taken place.
+In fact, the State of California has joined forces with the IRS and significantly increased their enforcement of employee mis-classification.
+These agencies and other jurisdictions consistently warn taxpayers that if they are caught paying ‘employees’ as ‘sub-contractors’, they will pay stiff penalties on top of the taxes and interest owing for payroll withholdings that should have taken place.

-- 3rd party injury.
+Choosing a subcontractor vs an employee will cost you if that person is in an accident.
 Just when you thought it couldn’t get any worse, consider the following nightmare scenario: You ask your pseudo-employee to run to 711 to get drinks for everyone at the office or worksite and while they are driving down the road with Big Gulps in the front seat they decide to text their best friend and get into a car accident and seriously injure or kill someone.
 Guess what the worker is going to say he was doing?
 That’s right…running an errand for his boss that is paying him under the table.
 Who do you think the ambulance chasing attorney is going to go after?
 The broke worker driving a 1987 Mazda or the business owner who sent him on the errand?
-Now your praying your insurance is going to cover the claims and they don’t exceed policy limits.
+Now you’re praying your insurance is going to cover the claims and they don’t exceed policy limits.
 It’s worse than your pseudo-employee getting hurt.